-Everyone except Mother Nature, perhaps.
-That’s because the holidays are also a time where we’re tempted to buy, go and do as much as possible and our waste and consumption skyrocket.
+We must also keep in mind that the holidays are also a time where we’re tempted to buy, go and do as much as possible and our waste and consumption skyrocket.

 Fortunately, there are ways to practice sustainability while celebrating the season in Melbourne.
 We explore three here.